fatihayten/ULB---ELEC-H417---Chat_Application/README.md

 ## How to use
+You can check the following link to see how to use these codes and run the application: https://www.youtube.com/watch?v=eVGEea7adDM

  Order of the program starts with running the server code server.py.

  After the server get ready, user can open the client code cliet.py.